mbeaudru/modern-js-cheatsheet/readme.md

 )
 ```

-As seen in the above sample, the Promise object takes a function which takes two parameters **resolve** and **reject**.
+As seen in the above sample, the Promise object takes an *executor* function which takes two parameters **resolve** and **reject**.
 Those parameters are functions which when called are going to move the promise *pending* state to respectively a *fulfilled* and *rejected* state.

-But at the moment, the promise has not been used but only has been declared and stored into *xFetcherPromise* variable!
-So it doesn't have a current state.
+The promise is in pending state after instance creation and it's *executor* function is executed immediately.
+Once one of the function *resolve* or *reject* is called in the *executor* function, the promise will call its associated handlers.

-##### Use the promise
+##### Promise handlers usage

-To use the promise, we do the following:
+To get the promise result (or error), we must attach to it handlers by doing the following:

 ```js
 xFetcherPromise